a-sugiki/k8s-configs/README.md

 ## Prerequisites

-This playbook assumes the following Ubuntu 20.04 based virtual machines exist in a user tenant.
+This playbook assumes the following virtual machines exist in a user tenant.
+All machines should be installed with Ubuntu 20.04 server.

 - a single bastion host
   - with 1 or a higher number of CPU cores, PortGroup networking